 However when I reach out to others, I know I will eventually receive this response.

-I’ve learnt how to deal with it, but that doesn’t make it any less frustrating (and again – this isn’t me moaning about it, just the truth of how it feels).
+I’ve learnt how to deal with it, and I have developed a self confidence and belief in myself to keep reaching out.
+But that doesn’t make it any less frustrating (and again – this isn’t me moaning about it, just the truth of how it feels).

 Some potential clients seem to have myself on their books for years, without ever working with me.
 On the other hand, I’ve had those who have come back to me – which shows you, it really is luck of the draw.